ARM-software/psa-api/doc/crypto/api/library/library.rst

 This is typically achieved by calling `psa_crypto_init()`.

 Some implementations provide the ability to selectively initialize a subset of the functionality, using calls to `psa_crypto_init_subsystem()`.
-For example, this permits use cases such as early-stage bootloaders, that need to decrypt or authenticate firmware, where it is unnecessary to wait for an RNG to collect enough entropy.
+For example, this permits use cases such as early-stage bootloaders, that need to decrypt or authenticate firmware, where it is unnecessary to wait for a random bit generator to collect enough entropy.
 In these implementations, calling `psa_crypto_init()` is equivalent to calling `psa_crypto_init_subsystem()` for all available subsystems.

 Applications are permitted to call these functions more than once.